-The worldsteel Climate Action Recognition Programme recognises steel producers that have fulfilled their commitment to participate in the worldsteel CO2 emissions data collection programme.
+The worldsteel Climate Action data collection programme recognises steel producers that have fulfilled their commitment to participate in the worldsteel CO2 emissions data collection programme.

 Participation is open exclusively to worldsteel member companies (steel-producing sites or companies).
 For further details, please contact Henk Reimink, Director, Industry Excellence (email@example.com).

-In 2008, Climate Action was launched, under which companies report data on site- or company-level CO2 emissions.
+In 2008, Climate Action data collection programme was launched, under which companies report data on site- or company-level CO2 emissions.
 A participating company or site receives a report showing the process route average emission data and range to which it can compare itself.

 The data collection programme is at the core of the steel industry's global steel sectoral approach to climate change.
 Based on a common methodology, definitions and agreed boundaries, the data collection programme enables individual steel plants to compare themselves against both average and best performance and identify its scope for improvement.

 Recognition can be obtained at a corporate level or at a site level as long as data has been received for more than 90% of total crude steel production.

 The data must be complete, verifiable and approved for each year of collection.
 The collection process is overseen by worldsteel staff and verified by a panel of experts who review all submissions against standardised parameters and guidelines.